scipy/scipy/doc/source/tutorial/stats.rst

    point selection can break the properties of the sequence and result in a set of points which would not be better than MC.

-QMC engines are state aware.
+QMC engines are state-aware.
 Meaning that you can continue the sequence, skip some points, or reset it.
 Let's take 5 points from :class:`~stats.qmc.Halton`.
-And ask again for 5 points.
+And then ask for a second set of 5 points:

     >>> from scipy.stats import qmc
     >>> engine = qmc.Halton(d=2, seed=12345)